 Other comfort measures

 Whether you choose medical or non-medicated pain management, you can include other ways to stay comfortable, such as having equipment like an exercise ball or squat bar to help you change positions.
 Many women like to have music playing in the delivery room, some even make delivery playlists full of their favorite songs.
 Aromatherapy with lavender, peppermint or other soothing smells can help you relax.
 Even something as simple as someone massaging your shoulders, back, hands or feet can offer comfort and relieve pressure.

 Who will support me during labor?

 Having a partner or loved one cheering you on during delivery is proven to have a positive effect on childbirth.
 If you’d like someone in the delivery room with you, write down their name and contact information in case you or the care team needs to reach out to them.

-If you want more than one person in the room, check with the hospital or birth center to see if there’s a limit on how many people can be with you.
+If you want more than one person in the room, check with the birth center or hospital to see if there’s a limit on how many people can be with you.

 Doulas are common choices for labor support.
 A doula is a birth coach who can provide physical and emotional support during your pregnancy.
 While they can’t deliver baby, they can be by your side throughout your entire labor.
 If you’d like a doula to support you during labor, you’ll usually need to arrange it ahead of time.
 At HealthPartners and Park Nicollet, your doctor or midwife can help connect you with a network of doulas if you’re not sure where to find one.